jhollowe/cpsc/content/intro/contribute.md

 ### Suggest a New Topic

 Adding new topics and pages is a great way to add to this site.
-While adding various topics could be added to this site, I would like to keep this site focused with a limited scope.
+While adding various topics could be added to this site, I would like to keep the contentc of this site focused.

 Suggesting a new topic or page within an existing can be done by creating an Issue on the GitHub repo.
 Instructions can be found in the [GitHub](/cpsc/github/issues) topic.

 New information can also be added to existing sections and pages.

+### Adding to Topics Link Lists

+Most topics have a page with links to other resources and information.
+Feel free to submit PRs for new links and resources.